thefullstackgroup/greatest-developer-portfolio-ever/README.md

 A collection of project ideas and inspiration to build and add to your developer portoflio.

-To add your idea to the list, edit `projects/data.json` with the correct json strucutre.
+To add your idea to the list, clone repo and edit `projects/data.json` to add your project ideas following the json strucutre below.

-### Notes:

-Object data strucutre is as follows:
+## Object data strucutre is as follows:

 ```json
   {